LeslieGoldsmith/ws/README.md

 ## Cross-References

 `fnxref` performs an independent static analysis and cross-reference of one or more Q functions, as well as their embedded lambdas.
+[Code tags](#code-tags) can be used to provide additional hints regarding referenced objects.

 For each specified function, each object identifier within the function is classified according to its type, and this is followed by a suspicious reference indicator and details about each reference.
 Reference information consists of the line number on which the reference occurred and the type of reference.